Analytical description of ballistic spin currents and torques in magnetic tunnel junctions

-Since the pioneering work of Slonczewski, a number of theoretical studies have addressed the microscopic details of STT in MTJs, using various approaches such as transfer matrix formalism \cite{slonc05,slonc07}, tight-binding~\cite{kalitsov06,theo,Chshiev,kalitsov09,kioussis}, free electron~\cite{slonc89,wil,xiao,manchon}, or from first principles~\cite{heiliger,guo}.
-It is now well established that for elastic tunneling in symmetric MTJs, STT possesses two components of the form:
+Since the pioneering work of Slonczewski, a number of theoretical studies have addressed the microscopic details of STT in MTJs, using various approaches for calculating spin and charge transport.
+These include the transfer matrix formalism~\cite{slonc05,slonc07}, the tight-binding approach~\cite{kalitsov06,theo,Chshiev,kalitsov09,kioussis}, the free electron approach~\cite{slonc89,wil,xiao,manchon}, and approaches based on first principles calculations of the electronic structure~\cite{heiliger,guo}.
+It is now well established that for elastic tunneling in MTJs, STT possesses two components of the form:

 where ${\bf M}_L$ and ${\bf M}_R$ are the magnetization directions of the pinned and free layers, respectively.
-Actually, recent numerical studies \cite{kioussis} have shown that in certain cases the perpendicular torque ${\bf T}_{\bot}$ oscillates with the bias voltage, Eq. ({\ref{eq:op}) being only a low bias approximation.
-The role of inelastic scattering and structural asymmetries has also been theoretically investigated \cite{swstt,magnon,manchon2}, resulting in a modification of the conventional forms displayed in Eqs. (\ref{eq:stt})-(\ref{eq:op}), supported by a number of recent experiments \cite{sankey,deac,petit,li,sun,oh}.
+Several properties can be outlined for the STT components.
+For instance, it has been shown that $a_2$ in Eq.~(\ref{eq:stt}) vanishes for the case of half-metallic electrodes~\cite{Chshiev,kalitsov09} while $b_1$ tends to zero in Eq.~(\ref{eq:op}) for symmetric MTJs yielding quadratic bias voltage behavior~\cite{theo,Chshiev,manchon,wil,xiao} as confirmed later experimentally~\cite{sankey,kubota}.
+The roles of inelastic scattering, structural asymmetries and material compositions have also been theoretically investigated~\cite{swstt,magnon,manchon2,manchon3,Kalitsov2013,pauyac,merodio,useinov} resulting in the forms displayed in Eqs. (\ref{eq:stt})-(\ref{eq:op}) with some of them supported by a number of recent experiments~\cite{deac,petit,li,sun,oh,chanthbouala}.
+In certain cases the perpendicular torque ${\bf T}_{\bot}$ may oscillate with the bias voltage~\cite{kioussis} indicating that Eq. ({\ref{eq:op}) is only a low bias approximation.

+Due to the cumbersome form of the actual expressions, most of the models proposed up to now rely on numerical simulations~\cite{theo,Chshiev,kioussis,wil,manchon}.
+Therefore, no transparent formulas are available to qualitatively describe the torques in MTJs.
+In this work we demonstrate explicit analytical expressions for both charge and spin currents which constitute the $2\times2$ current matrix in magnetic tunnel junctions with non-collinear magnetizations of two ferromagnetic electrodes, F$_L$ and F$_R$ with angle $\gamma$ between them.
+The electrodes are separated by an insulator (B) and there is an applied voltage V. As shown in Fig.~\ref{fig1}, the interface is taken to be perpendicular to the $y$-direction and the magnetization of the free (F$_R$) layer is assumed to be in the $z$-direction .